 Practicum (ACNT 1368) or Accounting Capstone (ACNT 2302) must be taken in the sequence provided in the degree plan and requires 336 hrs (Approximately 21 hrs/wk during a 16 week semester) of workplace training.
-The practicum may or may not be paid and the student is responsible for locating their own internship under the guidance of the Accounting Department Chair before the semester begins.
+The practicum may or may not be paid and the student is responsible for locating their own internship under the guidance of the Accounting Department Chair before the semester bights a varieties to the semester bights.
 The accounting capstone may be taken in place of the practicum.
 Contact the program coordinator the semester prior to course registration.